+Is prescription drug disposal an issue in your home?
 How many bottles of unwanted or expired prescription drugs do you have in your medicine cabinet?
 Are you like me, hesitant to flush them down the toilet for fear of contaminating underground water supplies?

 How to Get Rid of the Percoset?

-I personally dealt with this issue – in a pretty big way— when I discovered large quantities of Percoset and Vicodin, two controlled substances in my medicine cabinet after my late husband’s bout with kidney cancer.
+I personally dealt with this issue – in a pretty big way— when I discovered large quantities of Percoset and Vicodin, two controlled substances, in my medicine cabinet after my late husband’s bout with kidney cancer.

 Not wanting to dispose of the drugs in the toilet (for fear they would contaminate local waterways) or in the trash (where the drugs would linger in plastic bags on the sidewalk in front of my Upper East Side NYC coop where they could easily be slashed open), I was comforted to find that my neighborhood pharmacy would take them back.
-In doing so, they warned me that they didn’t have a formal take-back program; even if the drugs wound up in the pharmacy’s trash, I felt that the drugs might be more secure than if handled by my building, and at the very least I was making a statement of customer concern that could lead to action down the road.
+In doing so, they warned me that they didn’t have a formal program for presciption drug disposal; even if the drugs wound up in the pharmacy’s trash, I felt that the drugs might be more secure than if handled by my building, and at the very least I was making a statement of customer concern that could lead to action down the road.

 This might not work as well for drugs prescribed for chronic conditions.
 But think about all those time you or someone you know been sent home from surgery with a prescription for a painkiller that was, happily, used just once or twice.
 You get my point I’m sure.